ninjaaron/backticks-and-the-glorious-command-literal/README.md

 called `shell_parse`.

 However, Julia fixes one of the biggest problems with the shell: expansion of unquoted variables into arguments on whitespace.
-However, there are some things which are expanded into arguments: iterables.
+On the other hand, there are some things which are expanded into arguments: iterables.

 ```julia
 julia> a = 1:3